wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-defender-for-cloud-apps/includes/7-troubleshoot-cloud-discovery-microsoft-defender-cloud-apps.md

     The log format you uploaded didn't match the expected log format for this data source.
   :::column-end:::
   :::column:::
-    Complete the following steps:

-1. Verify the log isn't corrupt.
-2. Compare and match your log to the sample format shown in the upload page.
+    Complete the following steps:1.
+Verify the log isn't corrupt.2.
+Compare and match your log to the sample format shown in the upload page.
   :::column-end:::
 :::row-end:::
 :::row:::